james-clarusway/scenario-examples/CKAD/security/step3/step1.md

-- Add the SYS_TIME capability to the pod 'demo-context'.
+- Add securitycontext to 'web' deployment pod  in the 'prod' namespace.
+- Define user as 1000 and grop as 2000.